Your privacy rights

-Minden Gross provides legal services and products to a wide range of clients.
-In doing so, it produces direct marketing materials concerning its services and developments in the law.
-We will not as a condition of providing you with legal services and products, require you to consent to the collection, use or disclosure of personal information beyond which is absolutely necessary.
+Minden Gross LLP provides legal services and products to a wide range of clients.
+In doing so, it also produces direct marketing materials concerning its services and developments in the law.
+We will not, as a condition of providing you with legal services and products, require you to consent to the collection, use, or disclosure of Personal Information beyond which is absolutely necessary or required by law.

 We collect information only by lawful and fair means and not in an unreasonably intrusive way.
-Wherever possible we collect your personal information directly from you, at the start of an engagement and in the course of our representation.
+We typically collect your Personal Information from or through interaction with you at the start of an engagement, and in the course of our representation.